 Price of Attendance/Cost of Attendance

-Information on the cost to attend the University of Arkansas, including tuition and fees, estimates for books and supplies, room and board estimates, and transportation costs can be found at Cost of Attendance.
+Information on the cost to attend the University of Arkansas, including tuition and fees, estimates for books and supplies, room and board estimates, personal expenses, and transportation costs can be found at Cost of Attendance.
 For an estimate of the cost of tuition and fees, please visit the Treasurer's Office Estimator.